 Browse our vegetarian wine range

-What to drink: We think a good cheeseboard deserves its own special bottle rather than the dregs of what's gone before — here's an all-encompassing guide to help you choose which.
-In general though, the harder the cheese, the better it can cope with big, bold tannins in wine, and the creamier the cheese, the more it needs acidity to cut through the richness.
+A good cheeseboard deserves its own special bottle in preference to the dregs of what's gone before – so, here's a guide to help you choose which.
+In general, the harder the cheese, the better it can cope with big, bold tannins in wine, and the creamier the cheese, the more it needs acidity to cut through the richness.

-What to drink: Classic matches include Cheddar with claret or White Burgundy, Stilton or other blues with Sauternes or Tawny Port and soft cheeses such as goat’s milk, Feta and Caerphilly with sauvignon blanc.
-For Parmesan turn to a powerful Italian red.
-Hard sheep’s milk matches well with fino or manzanilla sherry is smashing and ‘smelly’ cheeses (Munster, Epoisses, Reblochon) need the balancing aromatics of an Alsace gewurztraminer.
+Classic matches include Cheddar with claret or white Burgundy, Stilton or other blues with Sauternes or Tawny Ports, and soft cheeses such as goat’s milk, Feta and Caerphilly with sauvignon blanc.
+For any nibbling on Parmesan turn to a powerful Italian red.
+Hard sheep’s milk matches well with fino or manzanilla sherry is smashing and ‘smelly’ washed-rind cheeses (Munster, Epoisses, Reblochon) need the balancing aromatics of an Alsace gewurztraminer (see above).

-Traditional Christmas puds to be devoured at some point after the main event of the turkey, joint or nut roast, will vary from household to household, and person to person.
+Traditional Christmas puds to be devoured at some point after the main event of the turkey, joint or nut roast will vary from household to household and person to person.
 Christmas pudding is the most obvious, loved by many but certainly not by all.
 For devotees of the dark, fruit and booze-spiked pudding, wines like Maury, Banyuls and Rivesaltes, dark rich muscats or a sweet Tawny port can work well.
-Samos muscates, Orange muscats and vin doux naturel of the grapes can also work.
+Samos muscats, Orange muscats and vin doux naturel of the grapes can also work.
 The pud will generally overpower more delicate stickies, and an oft-quoted rule of thumb is to deploy a wine sweeter than the dessert.

-The pudding wines also excellent bottles with mince pies.
-Here, sweet sherries are a very good match too, whether it’s the nuts and dried fruit of a sweet oloroso or the silky, rich bitter chocolate and raisin flavours of a Pedro Ximinez.
-All of the above will pair well with dark and richly fruited Christmas cakes.
+Pudding wines are also excellent bottles with mince pies.
+Here, sweet sherries are a very good match too, whether it’s the nuts and dried fruit of a sweet oloroso or the silky, rich bitter chocolate and raisin flavours of a Pedro Ximenez.
+All of the above pair well with dark and richly fruited Christmas cakes.

-The Maury, Rivesaltes, and Banyuls will also be a magical match for something darkly chocolatey, like the Yule log or one of the newer fangled Christmas puds laced with chocolate, as will sweet styles of Madeira.
+Maury, Rivesaltes, and Banyuls is also a magical match for something darkly chocolatey, like the Yule log or one of the newer fangled Christmas puds laced with chocolate, as will sweet styles of Madeira.

 If trifle is going to grace the table, and it will in many homes, there is more leeway.
 If berries are involved, a darker muscat would be good, even a young Tawny-style Port, while orangey, peachy or tropical-fruited trifles will love younger Sauternes, Loire Valley sweet wines and lighter muscats wherever they are from.
-A brilliant and, after the Christmas meal, refreshing all-rounder would be a Moscato d’Asti, with its gentle fizz and fragrant fruitiness.
+A brilliant, refreshing all-rounder after the Christmas meal is Moscato d’Asti, with its gentle fizz and delightfully fragrant fruitiness.

 Take a look at our dessert wines